-One of the questions I most frequently get asked is which is the best white paint color for trim and baseboards.
+One of the questions I most frequently get asked is which is the best white paint color for trim, baseboards and interior doors.
 While there's many great whites, I'm sharing my tried and tested favorites that are winners every time.

 White paint is notoriously tricky.
 Who knew there's a million different shades of white?
 To me more precise, both Sherwin Williams and Benjamin Moore EACH have over 150 different shades of white!
 Bonkers!

 Because white is the most reflective color, it can reflect back color from your room (think red area rug) or even the greenery outside.
 This is why it can be so darn tricky.

 Even though side by side you’ll easily see the different shades of undertones of the different whites, once the color is up on the wall you will more than likely not notice them.
 My point is – do your research, but don’t overthink it too much!

 To help you narrow down your choices, I'm sharing some of my favorite white paint colors that I've used for trim, doors, and baseboard moldings in your home.
 These are all great options, it just depends on your particular space as to which will be best.